 You probably know that myopia — nearsightedness — causes faraway objects to appear blurry, but have you heard of ‘high myopia,’ the most severe form of nearsightedness?
 Knowing what myopia is and how to slow or halt its progression before it accelerates can lower your child’s risk of developing sight-threatening eye diseases later in life.

-At Browz Eyeware in Calgary we offer myopia management to help preserve your child’s vision.
+At Browz Eyeware in Bridgeland we offer myopia management to help preserve your child’s vision.

 What Is High Myopia?

 Myopia is caused by an excessively curved cornea, which is the clear, outer part of the eye.
 An abnormally curved cornea bends light entering the eye, causing the light to focus in front of the retina instead of directly on it.
 This results in blurry distance vision.

 High myopia is like regular myopia except that the cornea’s curvature is more dramatic, and the cause is often hereditary.
 High myopia is having a refractive error of -6.00 or higher, but even children with myopia as low as -3.00 or higher are at greater risk of serious eye conditions in adulthood.

 In contrast, regular myopia can arise from both genetic and environmental factors.

 Myopia often progresses in childhood, and even more so when there's a family history of nearsightedness.
 Given the risks associated with myopia, it’s important to schedule regular eye exams for children with myopia to detect any worsening of the condition.

 Regular myopia tends to progress, especially between the ages of 7 and 18, when most kids and teens experience growth spurts.
 The eye grows as the body grows, so the irregular curvature of the cornea becomes more pronounced.